After people learn about domestic violence they are often

 partner is sleeping.
 Demands sex when partner is ill or tired.

-often criticize and demean their partners.
+demean their partners.

 Signs: Says cruel and hurtful things.
 Constantly degrades